 As you would imagine, the mountain and coastal scenery around Norway is spectacular and I couldn’t imagine a better way to get around Norway with kids than by train.
 The more we researched getting from Oslo to Bergen, the more we knew the 7 hour journey by train was the best option for us.
 Seven hours may seem like a long time on a train with two small kids, but the Norwegians do it right.

 Bergen Railway Family Car

-In Norway, the Norwegian State Railways (NSB) offers a family train car on this route as well as several others from Oslo.
+In Norway, Vy (formerly known as Norwegian State Railways) offers a family train car on this route as well as several others from Oslo.
 The family cars have a separate playroom with activities for the kids, plus changing tables in the restrooms and space to bring your stroller aboard (make sure you reserve this space free of charge when booking your ticket).